Zero Gravity (Kate Miller-Heidke song)

 "Zero Gravity" is a song performed by Australian singer Kate Miller-Heidke.
-It was released as a single on 25 January 2019, and was Australia's entry in the Eurovision Song Contest 2019 after it won the jury and public vote on Eurovision - Australia Decides on 9 February 2019.
+It was released as a single on 25 January 2019, and was Australia's entry in the Eurovision Song Contest 2019 after it won the jury and public vote on Eurovision – Australia Decides on 9 February 2019.
 In an interview with broadcaster SBS, Miller-Heidke said she has always known of Eurovision, but became more invested since Australia became involved.
 She said "I think what I love about Eurovision is the permission to go a bit bonkers and I love how it embraces all different genres and different levels of experimental music and performance.
 I love how theatrical it is."

-The song was performed during the first Eurovision semi-final on 14 May 2019, and qualified for the final.
+The song was performed during the first Eurovision semi-final, in which Kate placed first with 261 points, on 14 May 2019, and qualified for the final.
 It finished in ninth place with 284 points.
 The performance featured the singer and two dancers atop large bendy poles, using their body weight to sway themselves through the air above the stage.

 At the APRA Music Awards of 2020, the song was shortlisted for Song of the Year.